aframevr/aframe/docs/components/tracked-controls.md

 ---

 [handcontrols]: ./hand-controls.md
+[oculustouchcontrols]: ./oculus-touch-controls.md
 [vivecontrols]: ./vive-controls.md

-The tracked-controls component interfaces with tracked controllers.
-The component uses the Gamepad API to handle tracked controllers.
-This component choose the appropriate controller, applies pose to the entity, observes buttons state and emits appropriate events.
+The tracked-controls component interfaces with tracked controllers. tracked-controls uses the Gamepad API to handle tracked controllers, and is abstracted by the [hand-controls component][handcontrols] as well as the [vive-controls][vivecontrols] and [oculus-touch-controls][oculustouchcontrols] components.
+This component elects the appropriate controller, applies pose to the entity, observes buttons state and emits appropriate events.

-The [hand-controls component][handcontrols] and the [vive-controls component][vivecontrols] abstract the tracked-controls component further.

 ## Example